We’re all heard the saying ‘The customer is always right’, but is that true? Well, it can’t be true because in fact the customer can often be wrong.

 However, what IS true is that ‘The customer is always the customer’; and regardless of the fact that he might be blatantly wrong, he is still your customer.
 As such, he’s the source of your livelihood, and this determines how you should communicate with him in an effective manner.

 So, how do you overcome the personality differences and anger that often lead to friction?
 This is such a great question, because it’s something that everyone who deals with the public should learn.
 The simple truth is that it’s all about perception: the most common reason a customer will leave and go to your competitor is his perception of your behavior and interactions with him, and how he ultimately feels about them.
+Tips on how to deal with difficult clients explained here.

 This article is dedicated to providing suggestions on some effective communication skills to smooth over difficult situations and problematic conversations –